johnvenkiah/CI_PP3_John_Venkiah/README.md

 - The time format converter class (TimeFConverter), created in four instances for each ty p of conversion it makes.

 - The appointment dictionary (app_dict), created in the print_appointment function to pair the Google events specific ID together with numbers, that the user can input to edit that appointment.
 New numbers from 1 upwards are created each time the function is called.
-- apntmnt_to_edit, a dictionary of a single event that the edit_appntmnt function gets from Google Calendar, to edit and then push bach to Google with new values.
+- apntmnt_to_edit, a dictionary of a single event that the edit_appntmnt function gets from Google Calendar, to edit and then push back to Google with new values.
 - The month dictionary (month_dict), used to pair the months three letter abbreviations with their corresponding number of days, accessed when getting date details from user.
 - The patient dictionary helps the Google Sheets patient log keep track of patients that have booked appointments, keeping their details as values and assigning (with the help of the get_p_nr function) a unique patient ID.
 These details can then be displayed to the staff user.